-If your business is moving, or you’re updating your computers and office furniture, why don’t you think about donating the things you no longer need to Business2Schools?
+If your business is moving, or you’re updating your tech and office furniture, why don’t you think about donating the things you no longer need to Business2Schools?

-Over the last year, we have taken over £2M worth of furniture and tech that was being replaced in offices and given it new homes in schools across the UK.
+Over the last 3 years, we have re-homed in the region of £30M of furniture and tech that was being replaced in offices and given it new homes in state schools across the UK.

 The value to the school means they can reserve their budgets for pupil needs rather than spend them on infrastructure.
-The items donated, particularly PCs and monitors are far more powerful, with a longer life than anything a school could ever afford.
-Furniture is of superior quality which enables schools to upgrade the environment where children learn.
-The businesses that have been involved have loved seeing their furniture re-homed, with everything possible being recycled to support education.
+The items donated, particularly tech is far more powerful, and quicker than anything a school could afford.
+Furniture of great quality enables schools to upgrade the environment where children learn.
+The businesses that have been involved have loved seeing their furniture re-homed and re-used, with everything possible making an impact on education.

-Our growing list of partners have been amazing in getting behind the initiative, furniture they once loved is now being enjoyed in schools; providing a tangible experience to young people who are helping contribute to saving our planet.
-Most importantly it will mean office infrastructure that still has purposeful and sustainable life left in it, will never need to be destroyed.
+Our growing list of partners have been amazing in getting behind the initiative, furniture they once loved is being enjoyed in schools; providing a tangible experience to young people who are helping contribute to saving our planet and learning exactly what being part of a circular economy means.
+Most importantly it has created a platform where office infrastructure that has purposeful and sustainable life left in it, will never need to be destroyed.

 It’s a great way to measure your corporate social responsibility and your environmental goals.

 Lindsey Parslow, Chief Executive Business2Schools